spincat/blog/index.md

 layout: page
 ---

-{% for post in site.categories.life %}
+{% for post in site.categories.blog %}
   post
 {% endfor %}